A Feast of Sight and Sound

 Through its Foundation, the Rotary Club of Bronxville was a primary sponsor of the event.
 Bronxville Rotary Club President Louis Maggiotto said, “As we join together this morning to pay tribute to one of our greatest Americans, the Rev. Dr. Martin Luther King, Jr., we reflect on one sermon Dr. King preached, in which he said, ‘All life is interrelated… somehow, we’re caught in an inescapable network of mutuality tied in a single garment of destiny.’
 As we mark the life and legacy of Dr. King, the Bronxville Rotary Club recognizes a mutual destiny shared with our neighbors.
 We commit ourselves to working with ECAP towards improving the lives of all those in their communities and the lives of all the people of our world.”

-A Feast of Site and Sound Susan Johnson 2024-01-22 05:00:00Z 0
+A Feast of Sight and Sound Susan Johnson 2024-01-22 05:00:00Z 0

 Congratulations Bronxville Rotary 2017-18!
 2018-06-04 04:00:00Z 0